Flowsqy/AbstractMob/README.md

 # AbstractMob

-A plugin Bukkit which offer an API to create entity with custom traits like spawning lightning at entity death with ease.
+A Bukkit plugin which offer an API to create entity with custom traits like 'summon lightning at entity death' with ease.
 It also unifies the configuration format to allow simple yaml configuration for servers owners.

 ## Configuration